By Saul Lopez, graduate assistant in the Office of Institutional Diversity and Inclusion

 In English, Paso a Paso translates to “step by step.”
 This newly formed student organization focuses on spreading cultural awareness on various Latin American cultures through their various forms of dance.
 In addition to dancing, the club has also hosted presentations on the history and origin of Latin dance.

-Paso a Paso seeks to serves the entire Marquette community.
+Paso a Paso seeks to serve the entire Marquette community.
 They welcome everyone – from beginners to professional dancers – and anyone in between regardless of their background and connection to dance.

 Earlier this year, prior to social distancing, Paso held multiple workshops on various topics – dance related and not – such as “Valentine’s Day Bachata,” “Destress” and “Cumbia,” a folkloric genre and dance from Colombia.